 McDonald kicked around the idea for six months or a year, eventually launching his company Semihandmade.

 “It was one of those completely unexpected, incredibly fortuitous conversations,” says McDonald.
 “I take no credit for the idea.
 But a lot of really hard work went into making it a reality.”

 Since that point, Semihandmade has been growing by leaps and bounds.
-There are now over 60 employees.
-Revenues this year will be $10 million, putting it on the Inc.’s list of the 500 fastest growing companies for the third year in a row.
+There are now almost 50 employees.
+Revenues last year were $4 million, putting it on the Inc.’s list of the 500 fastest growing companies.

 The idea behind Semihandmade is a simple one: create custom-made doors, shelves, and other accessories for standard Ikea cabinets, giving them a one-of-a-kind look.
 They’ve worked with 3,000 customers all across the U.S. and Canada since launching in 2011.

 Up until now, the bulk of the company’s marketing efforts has been at trade shows like the one where McDonald first talked about the idea of creating components for Ikea furnishings.
 It’s a pricy proposition, says McDonald.

 “I can spend $25,000 to set up at a trade show over the weekend, and then I’m gone,” he says.
 “Factor in six or seven of these over the course of a year, and it really adds up.”

 So McDonald decided to try a new way to introduce his products to people around the country.
 In April, he opened a showroom inside Chicago’s WeWork Grant Park space.